Rideau Canal Cruise Itinerary With Le Boat

 Le Boat Canada Houseboats

-Journey Through the Rideau Canal
+About the Rideau Canal

 Rideau Canal with Le Boat

-The Rideau Canal is a 202 km (miles) long waterway running from Ottawa to Kingston, Ontario.
+The Rideau Canal is a 202 km (125 miles) long waterway running from Ottawa to Kingston, Ontario.
 It opened in 1832 and is the oldest continuously operated canal system in North America.
 The UNESCO World Heritage Site is a unique experience to yacht through.
-All locks (except for 2) are operated by Park’s Canada staff who crank the lock gates by hand.
+All locks (except for 2) are operated by Park’s Canada staff, who crank the lock gates by hand.

 Taking a trip along the Rideau Canal is like going through a living history museum.
-The 45 locks in 23 lock stations have barely changed in 200 years with the original lockmasters’ houses and blockhouses still intact.

-The 202 km of waterways are a blend of not only locks but rivers and lakes lined with million-dollar cottages, communities, and provincial parks.
+The 45 locks in 23 lock stations have barely changed in 200 years, with the original lockmasters’ houses and blockhouses still intact.
+The 202 km of waterways are a blend of locks, rivers, and lakes lined with million-dollar cottages, communities, and provincial parks.
 We had an amazing seven-day itinerary from Smiths Falls to Jones Falls.

-Rideau Canal Itinerary – Smiths Falls
+Rideau Canal Itinerary

 Start of Le Boat in Smith Falls Ontario